swildeman/AudioFrequencyMeter_ArduinoUNO/README.md

 A moving average of the detected sound periods can computed to smooth the signal (default window size = 16 periods), but this can also be turned off (when a very quick response time is needed).

 The default configuration detects frequencies between 16Hz - 24kHz within 0.1% accuracy (if the tone is pure).
-The frequency range and resolution can be configured (esp. useful if lower frequencies need to be detected, as for higher frequencies code execution times become a bottleneck).
+The frequency range and resolution can be configured (esp. useful if lower frequencies need to be detected, as for higher frequencies code execution times start to become a bottleneck).

 # External components and wiring